 Release notes do not indicate features that are currently in development or could be in development.
-Such features may be noted and explored in Canvas Studio.
+Such features may be noted and explored in Ideas.

 Changes described in the release apply to Canvas as accessed through a full, desktop browser and may be tested in your institution’s beta environment.
 Beta environments are refreshed weekly on Saturdays.

 Unlike traditional software, Canvas updates on a regular cadence identified by release date, not a version number.
 Updates are deployed every three weeks.
 For more information about the Canvas release process, please see the Canvas release schedule.

 Features are subject to change based on user feedback and QA testing.

 - Some features may only be available in the beta environment as indicated in the release notes.
 Production availability will be announced at a later date based on user feedback.

 - Some features may be deployed to production before the scheduled release.
 Such changes are indicated in the release notes for the specified feature.

 - Canvas engineers may also modify or add additional code to the beta environment after the initial beta deploy.
 Modifications to the release notes are indicated in the Change Log section at the end of each release notes document.

 All features are available for testing in the beta environment before the production deploy unless otherwise indicated.